 All the flavours of Shepherd’s Pie … in soup form.
-This Shepherd’s Pie soup recipe is especially quick and easy if you start with left-over mashed potatoes!
+This Shepherd’s Pie Soup is especially quick and easy if you start with left-over mashed potatoes!

 Of course, even if you don’t have left-over mashed potatoes, it’s super easy to cook up some potatoes to mash as the soup simmers.
 Either way, you’ll have this soup on the table in less than an hour, with most of that being boiling and simmering time.

 Be sure to taste and adjust the seasoning as necessary, especially the salt and pepper.
-Like traditional Shepherd’s Pie, the flavours rely on a good seasoning.
+Like traditional Shepherd’s Pie, the flavours rely on a good seasoning, so be generous.

 - 2 cloves garlic, minced